zhuman/Resource-Manager/README.md

 ## About The Project

 I would like to present to you a program for viewing, comparing, creating and extracting files from BAR archives of the Age of Empires 3: Definitive Edition (also supports AoE3 Legacy).
 This tool replaces the AoE3Ed Viewer developed by Ykkrosh, which does not work for the Definitive Edition.
-The updated version includes all **(x)** functions that were in AoE3Ed Viewer, as well as new features:
+The updated version includes all functions that were in AoE3Ed Viewer, as well as new features:

 **Preview:**
 * Syntax highlighting in previewing text files (xml, xs).